DarvidTorres/mydocs/C/compilation/preprocessor/macros.md

 Macro definitions are not variables and cannot be changed by program code like variables.

+If there is no value indicated, the `#define` directive won't assign a value, which can be verified using the [[conditional compilation#if, else and elif|if directive]].

 ## defined

 A way to verify that a macro is defined is to use the `defined` unary operator.
 The `defined` operator has one of the following forms: